Motivic random variables and representation stability II: Hypersurface sections: Introduction

 \subsection{Acknowledgements}

-We thank Bhargav Bhatt, Weiyan Chen, Matt Emerton, Benson Farb, Melanie Matchett Wood and Jesse Wolfson for helpful conversations.
-We thank Matt Emerton, Benson Farb, and Melanie Matchett Wood for helpful comments on earlier drafts of this paper.
+We thank Margaret Bilu, Bhargav Bhatt, Weiyan Chen, Matt Emerton, Benson Farb, Melanie Matchett Wood and Jesse Wolfson for helpful conversations.
+We thank Matt Emerton, Benson Farb, Melanie Matchett Wood, and an anonymous referee for helpful comments on earlier drafts of this paper.
 We thank the organizers, speakers, assistants, and participants of the 2014 and 2015 Arizona Winter Schools, where we first picked up many of the pieces of this puzzle~--~in particular, we thank Jordan Ellenberg, Bjorn Poonen, and Ravi Vakil for their courses, and Margaret Bilu for first pointing out to us the notion of a motivic Euler product.

 This paper and its prequel \cite{Howe-MRV1} grew out of an effort to systematically understand the explicit predictions for the cohomology of local systems on $U_d(\CC)$ that can be obtained from Poonen's sieving results \cite{Poonen-Bertini} (as in Theorem \ref{thm:StabCohomPointCount}).
 In particular, the results in the complex setting began as conjectures motivated by the finite field case, and it was only after reading Vakil and Wood's paper \cite{VakilWood-Discriminants} that we realized some predictions could be proved by working in the Grothendieck ring of varieties.
 We would like to acknowledge the intellectual debt this article owes to both \cite{Poonen-Bertini} and \cite{VakilWood-Discriminants}, which will be obvious to the reader familiar with these works.